faraz9993/Azure_Devops_.NET/README.md

 8. Save and Run
 ---

-### You can rename the pipeline by clicking on the tree dots in the pipeline section.
+### You can rename the pipeline by clicking on the three dots in the pipeline section.

-### What we need to do here is we will have our .NET code that will get build and published in the build pipeline and that pipeline will create an artifact.
-The same artifact will then be used by another Release pipeline.
-Below is our code for the build pipeline.
+### Now, what we need to do here is we will have our .NET code that will get build and published in the build pipeline and that pipeline will create an artifact.
+The same artifact will then be used by the Release pipeline.

+### Below is our code for the build pipeline.

 ```